 Demonstrated creative problem-solving skills and the ability to work independently and as part of a team.

-Desired Knowledge, Skills and Experience:
+Desired Knowledge, Skills, and Experience:

 Experience as a cyber observer, coach, and trainer, or advise and assist international security assistance mission.

 Knowledge of procurement management and capability development processes at the joint or service level.